kadirhankeles/hackingwithswift/README.md

 </p>

-<center>This repository includes all of the projects from Paul Hudson's [100 Days of Swift](https://www.hackingwithswift.com/100) course.</center>
+This repository includes all of the projects from Paul Hudson's [100 Days of Swift](https://www.hackingwithswift.com/100) course.

 ## Preview